ScottLogic/blog/_posts/2024-03-23-message_types.md

 <img class="none" alt="Image of some services,a message broker and messages going between them and two arrows.
 The arrow pointing at the message broker saying 'previous blog' and the arrow pointing at the mesages saying 'this blog'" src="{{ site.github.url }}/dhope/assets/messagetypes/this_blog_last_blog.svg" />

-In my previous [blog post](https://blog.scottlogic.com/2023/11/14/data-distribution.html) I looked at various technologies for sending data asynchronously between services including RabbitMQ, Kafka, AWS Eventbridge.
+In my previous [blog post](https://blog.scottlogic.com/2023/11/14/data-distribution.html) I looked at various technologies for sending data asynchronously between services including RabbitMQ, Kafka, AWS EventBridge.
 This time round I'll look at the messages themselves which over the last few years I've found to be a more complex and nuanced topic than expected.

 To set the scene see the diagram below of an imaginary financial trading application: